Arjuuuu07/F.T-Physiological-Instability-Detection-Engine/README.md

 > Note: Per-class Emergency recall appears low due to strict label separation at inference.
 The 87% combined risk detection rate is the operationally correct measure for an early warning system.

+**Interpretation of Critical Cases Classified as Emergency**

+In addition to Emergency cases being identified as Critical, the reverse behavior is also observed:

+A subset of Critical cases are classified as Emergency by the model.

+From the evaluation:

+* Critical → Emergency ≈ **17%**

+This behavior reflects an important characteristic of the model:

+> The system tends to **escalate severity when strong instability patterns are detected**, even if the ground truth label is Critical.

+Rather than representing an error, this can be interpreted as **clinically conservative behavior**, where the model prioritizes patient safety by assigning a higher-risk category when physiological signals resemble advanced deterioration.

+This is particularly relevant because the boundary between Critical and Emergency is not sharply defined in real physiological data.
+Patients often transition gradually from Critical to Emergency states, and feature patterns may overlap significantly during this progression.

+Thus:

+* Critical → Emergency predictions indicate that the model is detecting **high-risk physiological signatures**
+* These cases would still trigger **urgent clinical attention**
+* The cost of over-escalation is generally lower than under-detection in safety-critical environments

+---

+**Operational Interpretation**

+When combining both directions of overlap:

+* Emergency → Critical = early detection of severe cases
+* Critical → Emergency = conservative escalation under uncertainty

+Together, these behaviors demonstrate that the model captures **a continuous spectrum of patient deterioration**, rather than enforcing rigid class boundaries.

+---

+**Key Insight**

+The model does not strictly classify patients into isolated categories.
+Instead, it performs **risk-aware stratification**, where adjacent severity classes are treated as overlapping regions in a physiological continuum.

+This behavior is desirable in an early warning system, where:

+* Missing a deteriorating patient is high-risk
+* Overestimating severity is clinically safer

+---

+**Conclusion**

+Critical cases classified as Emergency should be interpreted as **safety-oriented overestimation**, not model failure.
+This reflects the system’s ability to detect strong deterioration signals and prioritize intervention, aligning with real-world clinical decision-making principles.

 ---